wp-plugins/facebook-comments-master/readme.txt

 * Facebook Mobile Optimized version Ready
 * Etc

-* TechGasp Shortcode Framework v3:
+* TechGasp Shortcode Framework v3
 * Universal Shortcode for all pages and posts, same Shortcode applies to all pages and posts.
 Option to Automatically add the shortcode to all pages and posts or manually add the pre-built shortcode individually per page or post.
 Option to automatically only show the shortcode in Posts and not Pages.
 Option to Automatically show the shortcode After the Title or After the Content.
+Option to Automatically replace Wordpress Native Comments with facebook comments (The beauty of Replace WordPress Native Comments is that the plugin will use your theme default location and styling to display facebook comments in a more beautiful and integrated way.
+Awesome!!!)
 * Individual Shortcode for each page or post, individual customized shortcode per page or post
 * Shortcodes allow you to professionally display your plugin inside pages and posts maintaining fast page load times and excellent Google SEO
 * [Advanced Version Link](http://wordpress.techgasp.com/facebook-comments-master/)